Rakeela/dragora-notes/tolerogenic-rna-vaccination-vs-dendrispecific-rna-vaccination.md

 1. First obligate source.
 Experimentally establishing that dendritic cells can be grown in culture is essential for this paper.
 Suggested sources:
 https://pubmed.ncbi.nlm.nih.gov/15277694/
+Stop and study
 Conclusion pro tempore:
+Stop and study
+Concluding commentary:
-1. There actually seem to be some mystery around dendritic cells.
+1. There actually seems to be some mystery around dendritic cells.
+I may have already found an appropriate citation, but I need to study this rather than pushing on.

 ---
 back to [[Author's Nonfiction]]